fserrazes/RateKit/README.md

 # How to use?

-Default (will prompt after the app lauches this 5 times)
+Default (will prompt after the app launches 5 times, the secound try will be made after 30 days)

 ```swift
     RateKit.displayRatingsIfRequired()